 Frequent Sales Coaching Improves Your Chances

-Sure, customized and targeted solution selling training helps sales reps to become more aware of the business sales skills required to succeed.
-But our research found that, on average, only 1-in-5 sales reps change their on-the-job behavior and performance after sales training alone.
-If you want to change behavior after sales training, ensure that sales managers and participants:
+Customized, targeted solution selling training equips sales reps with the critical skills they need to succeed.
+Yet our research shows that, on average, only 1 in 5 sales reps actually change their on-the-job behavior after training alone.
+To drive real behavior change, sales managers must actively reinforce learning — ensuring that both managers and participants:

 What Makes Sales Coaching Effective?

-Make sure that expectations are agreed upon, goals are set, performance is measured, and accomplishments are rewarded.
+To make coaching impactful, ensure that expectations are clearly defined, goals are set, performance is consistently measured, and achievements are recognized and rewarded.

 The Bottom Line